fusesource/coffeejade/Readme.md

 ## Mixins

- Mixins are converted to regular JavaScript functions in the compiled template that Jade constructs.
+ Mixins are converted to regular functions in the compiled template that Jade constructs.
 Mixins may take arguments, though not required: